Pirelli’s best-ever race tyre? – P Zero Race Tub SL

 My favourite kit and nutrition

 • Garmin charging puck — the fastest and most reliable way to top up your Garmin before a session.
+I use one.

-• Ravemen FR300 — front light that mounts directly under your Garmin or Wahoo head unit.
+• Ravemen FR300 — Front light that mounts directly under your Garmin or Wahoo head unit.
 Keeps your bars clean and your beam pointed where it matters.
+I use one.

-• Garmin Varia RTL515 — radar rear light that alerts you to vehicles approaching from behind.
-Pairs with your Edge or Garmin watch.
+• Garmin Varia RTL515 — A radar rear light that alerts you to vehicles approaching from behind.
+Pairs with your Edge or Wahoo.
+I use this model.

-• Favero Assioma Pro RS2 — the power meter pedals most serious cyclists end up choosing.
+• Favero Assioma Pro RS2 — The power-meter pedals most serious cyclists choose.
 Accurate, easy to move between bikes.
+I use this model.

 Reader-Powered Content